Instagram’s cofounders are leaving Facebook (updated)

 We remain excited for the future of Instagram and Facebook in the coming years as we transition from leaders to two users in a billion.
 We look forward to watching what these innovative and extraordinary companies do next.

-Facebook acquired Instagram in 2012 for $1 billion, a deal that was criticized at the time, but now looks like a bargain as the app has more than 1 billion monthly users.
+Facebook acquired Instagram in 2012 for $1 billion, a deal that was criticized at the time but that looks like a bargain now that the app has more than 1 billion monthly users.

-Instagram has particularly proven to be a pivotal asset for Facebook as users have grown skeptical of its main app in the wake of the Cambridge Analytica scandal earlier this year.
+Instagram has proven to be a pivotal asset for Facebook as users have grown skeptical of its main app in the wake of the Cambridge Analytica scandal earlier this year.
 In the first quarter of this year, Facebook reported a decline in North American users, while Instagram usage on the continent continues to grow.
-Stories — the ephemeral video format that the company believes to be the future of sharing content on social — are seeing more traction on Instagram, which adopted the format first, than Facebook.
+Stories — the ephemeral video format the company believes to be the future of content-sharing on social — is seeing more traction on Instagram, which adopted the format first, than on Facebook.

-And Instagram is where the company is experimenting the launch of a shopping vertical and its long-form video hub IGTV — the success of which could determine how Facebook is able to integrate those features and potentially valuable new revenue streams into its main app.
+And Instagram is where the company is experimenting with the launch of a shopping vertical and its long-form video hub IGTV — the success of which could determine how Facebook is able to integrate those features and potentially valuable new revenue streams into its main app.

-Systrom and Krieger’s departure is the second high-profile departure this year of cofounders of a company Facebook has acquired.
-In April, WhatsApp cofounder and then-Facebook board member Jan Koum announced that he was leaving the company.
-His cofounder Brian Acton left Facebook last September.
+Systrom and Krieger mark the second high-profile departure this year of cofounders of a company Facebook has acquired.
+In April, WhatsApp cofounder and then-Facebook board member Jan Koum announced he was leaving the company.
+His cofounder, Brian Acton, left Facebook last September.

 Update at 8:05 p.m.
 Pacific: Updated with comment from Systrom, confirming that he and Krieger are leaving Facebook.